 The north end of Iona looks towards Staffa, South and North Uist, Lewis, Harris, Skye.
 Mull curves around towards the mainland.
 Jura and Islay lie to the south.
 The panorama from the top of Dun-I, the highest point on the island just behind my hut, is mesmerising.

 Iona is a beautiful, tiny island, just 1 by 3 miles.
-Despite its remote location, it has drawn people for millennia in pilgrimage.
-The word for this in Medieval Latin is ‘peregrinus’; it tells us that humans have long needed to retreat and escape.
+Despite its remote location, it has drawn people for millennia in pilgrimage; humans have long needed to retreat and escape.

 I came because I needed time away from copywriting deadlines to bottom out the story for my second novel.
 I also came because I love this island.
-And, so perhaps unsurprisingly, it’s one of the locations for the story.
-Peregrinus is Macbeth meets Romeo and Juliet, set in the 15th century.
+And, so perhaps unsurprisingly, it’s one of the locations for the story, which is set in the 15th century.